Surgery for sarcomas

 Sarcomas are malignant soft tissue tumors.
 These tumors usually do not cause symptoms until they have had a chance to grow and develop.
 There are over 50 types of sarcomas that range in terms of aggression.
 The treatment you will receive will depend on the type.

 The goal of the treatment is to surgically remove the tumor in its entirety.
 We often remove healthy-looking tissue around the margins of the tumor together with the cancer.
-Many sarcoma types also require radiation therapy, usually before your surgery.
+Many sarcoma types also require radiation therapy, typically before your surgery.
 This will help us keep the risk of recurrence as low as possible.
 Certain sarcoma types are sensitive to chemotherapy, which will diminish the risk of metastases and improve the success rate of the treatment.

 More information